Making Money While You’re Saving Money

 Commercial auto insurance protects against theft, damage, and third-party liability for vehicles you own.
 It would be wise to keep track of your vehicle inventory on your business insurance policy.
 If you sell or get rid of a commercial vehicle or trailer, make sure to remove it from your policy.
 You don’t want to pay for coverage that you do not need.

 Additionally, your commercial auto insurance rates are determined by the type of vehicles AND the drivers of those vehicles.
 As a business owner, you need to check the driving record of anyone you add to your auto policy.
-A few speeding tickets or accidents can make a driver very expensive to insure and can increase your risk of filing a claim.
+A few tickets or accidents can make a driver expensive to insure and increase your risk of filing a claim.
 If you lose or terminate an employee, make sure to let your insurance agent know to update your policy.

 Review Schedule of Additional Insureds